Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Notes

-Typically cycled 10 days on, month off.
-Reconstitute in sterile saline.
+Russian protocols typically cycle 10 days on, then off.
+Reconstitute lyophilized powder in sterile saline.
+Research-only in the US.